yogi1967/MoneydancePythonScripts/index.md

 My scripts and extensions are identical.
 The extension version(s) are simply a 'packaged' script version.

 InfiniteKind (the creators of Moneydance) have now signed all my Extensions.
 NOTE: The signed versions may be a few builds behind my latest versions.
-If you require a signed version, download from here: [InfiniteKind Extensions]("https://infinitekind.com/app/md/extensions/").
-If you want the latest version (and happy to accept 'signing warnings') then download from the links below:
+>> If you require a signed version, download from here: <a href="https://infinitekind.com/app/md/extensions/">InfiniteKind Extensions.
+>> If you want the very latest version (and happy to accept 'signing warnings') then readon and download from the links below:

 Click a link below to download a ZIP file.
 The ZIP file contains both the Extension (if available) and Script version for you to choose from....
 - Extensions have a file extension of *.mxt